Inter-College Reciprocity Agreement

-- Have an official copy of your transcript from the previous college sent to SCC.
+- Have an official copy of your transcript from the previous college sent to Shoreline Community College

 If all of the above requirements have been confirmed, then SCC agrees to consider course received under the Inter-College Reciprocity Agreement to meet specified distribution area requirements upon evaluating the student’s transcripts and awarding the student’s degree.

 Inter-College Reciprocity is a policy among Washington State community and technical colleges designed to assist students who transfer among colleges.
 It ensures that students are not penalized by the differences in the specific requirements imposed by individual campuses within the general guidelines of the transfer degrees (DTA and AS-T) as approved by the Instruction Commission.